PaulCardoos/MissingKidDataAnalysis/README.md

 </ul>

 ## Description
-The following is a repository that contains code for a group project where we were asked to choose a data set, come up with questions to ask about the set, and use statistics and data analysis to describe them.
+The following is a repository that contains code for a group project for statistics cs345 where we were asked to choose a data set, come up with questions to ask about the set, and use statistics and data analysis to describe them.
 Each folder matches a corresponding question, and the questions are located below.

 ## The Questions